raquentin/raquentin.github.io/content/index.md

 This site hosts informal writings primarily on computer science and software engineering.

 The writeups on here are categorized as either [[notes]] or [[posts]].
-Notes are my personal notes on technical topics derived from books and videos and should hence not be cited as my writing.
+Unlike posts, notes (often derived from books and videos) should not be cited as my own writing.

 ## Author